 Micro-needling and how it works

-Though only very thin, the skin is made up of three layers: epidermis, dermis, subcutaneous.
+Though only very thin, the skin is made up of several layers, including the: dermis and subcutaneous.
 By penetrating the epidermis with very fine small needles collagen production is increased at the body heals itself.

 Though only tiny, each wound will go through the three stages of healing: